urs8000/LoRa-Gateway-Locator/Version-02/README.md

 - second antenna connector (u.fl)
 - two types of battery (CR2032 or CR1220)
-- OpenLog SDcard based logger, connected via Serial3
+- OpenLog SDcard based logger, connected via Serial3 all sent positions will be logged, so it could be compared from where no connection to a given gateway could be established.
+- DHT22 Temp/Hum Sensor